What is Crime Stoppers?

 On January 1, 2016, the Rockford Area Crime Stoppers Program completed 35 years of successful service to the citizens of Winnebago County.
 The program is managed by the Winnebago County Sheriff’s Office Crime Stoppers Division and receives partial financial support from the City of Rockford Police Department for operating costs.

 The primary purpose of the program is to reduce crime and create a safer living environment by offering cash rewards to individuals who provide information which is used by law enforcement authorities in their efforts to identify criminal activity, solve crimes, recover stolen property and apprehend fugitives, thus creating the impression to potential offenders that the possibility of getting away with a crime is greatly reduced.

-For every dollar spent, authorities recovered $23.77 in narcotics, property, and currency.
+Nine hundred thirty-one (931) criminal cases were cleared.
+Five hundred thirty-six (536) individuals were arrested. $861,240 in property, narcotics, and cash were recovered.
+Callers were paid $67,400 in rewards for their information.
 NOTE: The money used to pay rewards comes from contributions from the general public, foundations, corporations, businesses, civic organizations, etc. No tax dollars are used to pay rewards.

 Informing the Public

 The Rockford Area Crime Stoppers Fugitive Alert Bulletin continues to be published in cooperation with the Winnebago County Sheriff’s Office and the Rockford Police Department.
 The bulletin features nine individuals wanted on warrants, and is disseminated throughout Winnebago County by Law Enforcement officers, e-mail, and Postal Services.

 Rockford Area Crime Stoppers on the web: www.rockfordcrimestoppers.com.